Tips from Newlyweds for a Happy, Healthy Marriage

 The bride-to-be shared that it was only two weeks, four days and six hours until the wedding.
 Her eyes sparkled as she talked, and everyone could tell she was head over heels in love.

 Many brides who have gone before her know that feeling so well.
 They also know that starry-eyed love is not all you need to carry you through the marriage journey.

-What kind of advice would newlyweds give to engaged couples?
+What kind of advice for a happy, healthy marriage would newlyweds give to engaged couples?

 One bride shared that she and her husband didn’t talk about finances before walking down the aisle.
 Even though they were set up for automatic deposit and bill payment, she was clueless about what was in their checking account.

 “Not too long after we married, I decided to spend a little extra on payday,” said the bride.
 “I almost caused us to bounce checks because it was the first of the month, when many of our largest bills are paid.
 To this day, we still haven’t established a budget.”

 Research shows that money is one of the least important factors couples consider when preparing for marriage.
 However, it is the number one thing that creates distress in marriage.